tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 #### How does AdNauseam handle incoming and outgoing cookies?

-Incoming cookies are blocked when responses comes from an ad-visit OR a response to a domain in the allowedExceptions list, which is NOT an enabled DNT entry.
+Incoming cookies are blocked when responses comes from an ad-visit OR a domain in the allowedExceptions list, which is NOT an enabled DNT entry.
 Outgoing cookies are not manipulated.

 Path: vapi-background.js::handleResponseHeaders() -> traffic.js::onHeadersReceived()